melezhik/swat/README.md

 ## Give it a run by prove

 Once swat finish parsing all the swat data files there is a whole bunch of \*.t files kept under a designated  temporary directory, thus every swat route maps into Test::More test file with the list of asserts.
 Now all is ready for prove run.
-Internally \`prove -R \` command is issued to run tests and generate TAP report.
+Internally \`prove -r \` command is issued to run tests and generate TAP report.
 That is it.

 Below is example hwo this looks like